PLANNING REPORT FOR AGM 26th APRIL 2018

 Applications which provide the following will stand the best chance of our support - if none of these criteria are met then alternative gains will be sought:

-Traffic calming measures and pedestrian refuges; pavement widening and other measures to enhance pedestrian comfort and safety.
+- Traffic calming measures, pedestrian refuges; pavement widening and other measures to enhance pedestrian comfort and safety.

-Special features such as fountains, trees, green-walls or roofs, increased biodiversity, seats, works of art, open spaces, signage etc.
+- Special features - fountains, trees, green-walls or roofs, increased biodiversity, seats, works of art, open spaces, signage etc.

 - Affordable market barrow storage in the Berwick St and Rupert St areas and/or Section 106 protected light industrial accommodation.

 - Public, social and environment facilities, particularly at ground floor level.